biblenerd/byzantique-hugo-site-files/content/welcome/texts.md

 ## Alterations of translations

-Where I've generally followed an existing translation but have altered it, I've retained the acronym designating that specific translation but have indicated it has been altered and placed modifications in brackets.
+Where I've generally followed an existing translation but have altered it, I've retained the acronym designating that specific translation but have indicated it has been altered and placed modifications in brackets and/or add a footnote.
 These are my own alterations and are not endorsed by the translators and/or editors of the respective base translations.